transitive-bullshit/awesome-puppeteer/readme.md

 - [checkly](https://checklyhq.com) - Monitoring SaaS that uses Puppeteer to check availability and correctness of web pages and apps.
 - [url-to-pdf-api](https://github.com/alvarcarto/url-to-pdf-api) - Web page PDF rendering done right.
 Self-hosted service for rendering.
 - [browserless](https://github.com/joelgriffith/browserless) - Headless Chrome as a service letting you execute Puppeteer scripts remotely.
+- [FusionExport](https://www.fusioncharts.com/fusionexport) - FusionExport enables you to convert your live dashboards to PDF or images.
+It works with all JavaScript charting libraries (FusionCharts, HighCharts, d3, Chart.js or others) and is easy to install.
+It includes SDKs for Java, Node.js, C#, Go and many more.

 ## Examples